wizarddevelopment/guides/best-practices/README.md

 Background Jobs
 ---------------

-* Store IDs, not `ActiveRecord` objects for cleaner serialization, then re-find the `ActiveRecord` object in the `perform` method.
+* Formally we used to have to Store IDs, not `ActiveRecord` objects for cleaner serialization, then re-find the `ActiveRecord` object in the `perform` method.
+ActiveJob and GlobalID is better solution.
+* Make sure you rescue and re-queue jobs that suffer from heroku terminations.

 Email
 -----